|Kimkins worked better than Atkins -- but WHY?|

 None of the ideas Kimmer presented about carbs, fat, and calories were new.
 She had simply lifted them right out of the metabolic resistance and fat-fast discussions found in the 1992 Atkins book.

-Like today, most people in 2007 were not familiar with those prior 1992 discussions on:
+Like today, most people in 2007 were not familiar with those prior 1992 discussions on calories, carbohydrates, dietary fats, and water fasting.
+This was pretty obvious by their misconceptions about calories and how they reacted to what Kimmer recommended.

 It didn't go into detail like Dr. Atkins did in 1992.

-Since the 1992 version of the Atkins Diet backed up Kimmer's overall dieting philosophy for quicker weight loss, I used the following basic Kimkins requirements to create my own personalized PSMF Diet.
+Since the 1992 version of the Atkins Diet backed up Kimmer's overall dieting philosophy for quicker weight loss, I used the following basic Kimkins requirements to create my own personalized Protein Sparing Modified Fast (PSMF) Diet:

 - Minimum of 72 to 90 grams of protein per day